Waldleufer/archproj-bmwteam/doc/dependency_graphs_doc.md

 ./dependency_graphs.py -g parent_handler_output.gt -jo bmw-arch.json -js "task dependencies bmw-arch.json"
 ```

-would produce a bunch of graphs to the `../out/dependency_graphs/`-directory for manual analysis.
+would produce a bunch of graphs to the `../out/dependency_graphs/`-directory for manual analysis,
 and a table to `stdout`: